Domus Aurea: Rediscovery

 Fresco from the Golden House of Nero, removed in 1668.
 The painting has considerable over-painting and is not in its original state.

 When a young Roman inadvertently fell through a cleft in the Esquiline hillside at the end of the 15th century, he found himself in a strange cave or grotto filled with painted figures.
 Soon the young artists of Rome were having themselves let down on boards knotted to ropes to see for themselves.
 The Fourth Style frescoes that were uncovered then have faded now, but the effect of these freshly rediscovered grotesque decorations (grotteschi) was electrifying in the early Renaissance, which was just arriving in Rome.

 When Raphael and Michelangelo crawled underground and were let down shafts to study them, the paintings were a revelation of the true world of antiquity.
 Beside the graffiti signatures of later tourists like Casanova and the Marquis de Sade scratched into a fresco inches apart, are the autographs of Domenico Ghirlandaio, Martin van Heemskerck, and Filippino Lippi.

 Four of the frescos were removed in 1668; the only known surviving fresco of these is currently in the possession of the Ashmolean Museum (not currently on display).

 The frescoes' effect on Renaissance artists was instant and profound (it can be seen most obviously in Raphael's decoration for the loggias in the Vatican), and the white walls, delicate swags, and bands of frieze—framed reserves containing figures or landscapes—have returned at intervals ever since, notably in late 18th century Neoclassicism, making Famulus one of the most influential painters in the history of art.

 20th century to present

 Discovery of the pavilion led to the arrival of moisture starting the slow, inevitable process of decay; humidity sometimes reaches 90% inside the Domus.
 Heavy rain was blamed for the collapse of a chunk of ceiling.
 The presence of trees in the park above was causing further damage.

 The weight of earth on the Domus was also causing a problem.
 Increasing concerns about the condition of the building resulted in its closing at the end of 2005 for further restoration work.
 The complex was partially reopened in 2007, but closed in 2008 because of safety concerns.

 On March 30, 2010, 60 m2 of the vault of a gallery collapsed.

+The modern archaeological site contains over 150 rooms with about one third of these rooms being open to the public.